 \section{Ends}

-In this section we shall introduce the space of ends of a topological space $X$ in the most general context .
-Also, we shall explore the classification of non-compact and orientable surfaces theorem from the ends space of a surface.
+In this section, we shall introduce the concept of the space of ends of a topological space $X$ in its most general context.
+We shall also explore the classification theorem of non-compact orientable surfaces based on their ends spaces.
 Finally, we shall discuss the concept of ends on groups.